RamyGendy/CreditCardFraudDetection/Proposal.md

 ### Machine Learning Process

-1. Encode the categorical data with the appropriate technique.
+1. Encode the categorical data with the appropriate technique(normalizing and resampling).
 2. Split the data into train and test.
 3. Feature scaling.
 4. Dealing with imbalanced classess.

+## Investigation Overview

+After exploration and checking for relationships between/among variables, we will create and answer our questions.

+**Questions:**

+1. Is the data imbalanced?
+2. what are the main factors affecting fraud?
+3. what is the relation between the feature and target variable?
+4. is there a relation between the features?
+5. which algorithim is best suited to aproach the desired solution?

+## Proposed Algorithims

+* Logistic Regression.
+* SVMs.
+* Decision trees.